Aliases for AGTR2 Gene

 Receptor for angiotensin II.
 Cooperates with MTUS1 to inhibit ERK2 activation and cell proliferation.

-The angiotensin2 receptors (AT2) are a member of the angiotensin receptor group of G-protein-coupled receptors that also includes AT1 and AT4.
-They are located primarily in the brain, adrenal medulla, heart and uterus where they counterbalance the effects of the AT1 receptor.
-The human AT2 receptor gene has been localized to chromosome X (Xq22-q23).
+The angiotensin2 receptor (AT2) is a member of the angiotensin receptor group of G-protein-coupled receptors that also includes AT1 and AT4.
+They are located primarily in the brain, adrenal medulla, heart and uterus where they counterbalance the effects of AT1.